tos-kamiya/consolemock/README.md

 }
 ```

-2) Write a unit test as a senario.
+2) Write a unit test as a scenario.

-In a senario, a string starts with "> " represents an output by the app.
+In a scenario, a string starts with "> " represents an output by the app.
 A string starts with "$ " represents an input line by a user.

 ```